 Encrypting an email means converting the email messages to a scrambled ciphertext.
 Decrypting the encrypted message is a simple task as the receiver has the key to decipher the coded message for further reading.
 The key is a code used to encrypt the message.

 So, let’s begin with What kind of encryption methods are supported by MS Outlook?
 The encryption method used in MS Outlook is S/MIME, and OME, used in Office 365.
 Keep on going to learn How to Encrypt Email in Outlook?

 Types of Encryption Methods

 The two types of encryption methods currently used to secure an email message in MS Outlook are as given below:

 OME: Office 365 Message Encryption is a secure service provided by Microsoft Azure Rights Management Services.
 Azure RMS is a cloud-based protection service that uses encryption, identity, and authorization policies to secure files and email messages.
-Using RMS will allow you to choose among the Do not forward option and Encrypt-Only option.
-The various Outlook supported clients are Outlook desktop, Outlook web, Outlook Mac, Outlook mobile: iOS, and Android.
+Using RMS will allow you to choose between the Do not forward and Encrypt-Only options.
+The various Outlook-supported clients are Outlook desktop, Outlook web, Outlook Mac, Outlook mobile: iOS, and Android.

 Note: If you are a third-party email client user such as Gmail, Yahoo mail, etc., you will receive a link that will direct you to the OME portal to authenticate using account credentials.

 The methods described above help to secure email messages in MS Outlook.
 Now we will learn the steps to encrypt emails in MS Outlook through S/MIME.

 The encryption methods have improved in Outlook with the latest Office updates.
 For Office 365 users, the encryption button has replaced the older Permission button.
 Now, we will look at how encryption through S/MIME and Office 365 methods are applied.